Why Smart Plugs Are the Best Outdoor Light Timers and How to Use Them

 Insert the smart plug into the outlet you want to use, download its smartphone app, and set up your account.
 Add the plug to your account and enter your WiFi credentials so that the plug can join your WiFi network.

-Keep in mind that the app might ask for your address or access to your smartphone’s location, which you’ll need to provide in order for the plug to look up your local sunrise and sunset times.
+The app may ask for your address or access to your smartphone’s location, which you’ll need to provide in order for the plug to look up your local sunrise and sunset times.
 If your plug offers two-factor authentication, be sure to enable it for added security against hackers.
 (For more digital security tips, see our guide to locking down smart home devices.)

 Step 3: Program the Plug

-Look for the Rules or Scheduling feature in the app.
-(It may also be called Routines, Automations, etc.) To set your holiday decorations to go on at sunset, choose sunset as the time for the plug to turn on.
-Then set the plug to turn off at midnight, sunrise, or another time of your choosing.
+Look for the Rules or Scheduling settings in the app.
+(It may also be called Routines, Automations, or something similar.)
+You can choose sunset as the time for the plug to turn on, if you want holiday decorations to come on when it gets dark.
+Next, set the plug to turn off at midnight, sunrise, or another time of your choosing.